 The cherry blossoms may have come and gone, but now the wisteria, azaleas, and irises are coming into their own.
 Plus, the outdoor festivities and celebrations ramp up as the weather warms up.
-May is great month to be outdoors.
+May is a great month to be outdoors.
 Soak up the May sunshine with all the events Tokyo has to offer.

 Wisteria at Kameido Shrine © Zengame